sonatype-nexus-community/iq-github-action/README.md

-# IQ for GitHub Actions
+# Nexus IQ for GitHub Actions

 Run a Nexus IQ policy evaluation as part of your GitHub Actions workflow.